hao123-fe/her-preprocessor-cssnamespace/README.md

 }
 ```

-#### after process, you can get namespaced classNames in tpl and selectors in css,you can also change them to md5
+#### after process, you can get namespaced classNames in tpl and selectors in css, you can also change them all to md5s

 ```html
 <!-- widget.tpl -->